pope-of-nope/flask-requests-win_error_10054/README.md

 Here's the one I ran into: adding authorization filters to my flask routes.
 - Suppose I write a Flask route that checks the authorization header.
 If this header is bad, abort the request with a 401 code immediately.
 - But wait!
-If you abort before you read the request body, you'll blow things up for affected client connections!
+If I abort before you read the request body, then I've blown my client's connections!
 - And now I'm forced to choose between processing untrusted input vs supporting my test code (which I wrote in python.)

 ## FINAL NOTES